megapixel-sort-20120330.25.zip

 Unfortunately, the Lightroom plugin infrastructure does not yet allow for custom metadata to be created and updated automatically, so you must explicitly tell the plugin to calculate the custom metadata.

 So, this plugin adds two items to the File > Plug-in Extras menu, “Calculate Megapixels” and “Calculate Megapixels For Entire Catalog”.
-The former calculates the two custom-metadata values for each selected image, while the later does it for every image in the current catalog.
+The former calculates the two custom-metadata values for each selected image, while the latter does it for every image in the current catalog.

 The plugin has no way of knowing when you make a cropping adjustment to an image, so you must remember to reapply the plugin to any images whose crop you change.
 That's a real hassle, and perhaps some future version of Lightroom will alleviate this burdensome requirement.